 Donation or harvesting of organs following brain death in hospital is not coded by HIPE.
 Organ transplantation in the recipient patient is collected by HIPE.

-ICS Updated: January 2011

-Reason for Update: Clarification of guideline.
+Reason for Standard: ICS Updated: Reason for Update: ICS 0030 is a continuation of existing practice.
+January 2011 Clarification of guideline.
 Information on organ procurement is maintained by registries.

 ICS 002x DATE FOR EACH PROCEDURE CODED